Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

 \subsection{Models \texttt{AD09x1} and \texttt{AD20x1}: Models of lower infalling rate at disk formation}

-For models \texttt{AD09x1} and \texttt{AD20x1}, the viscous heating dominates over the neutrino cooling in the entire phases after the disk expansion (see the middle panel of Fig.~\ref{fig:disk}).
-The neutrino cooling efficiencies for these models are also lower than those for models \texttt{T20} and \texttt{AD20x2} (see the bottom panel of Fig.~\ref{fig:disk}).
-This stems from small mass infall rates onto the disk and black hole and from resulting weaker ram pressure of the infalling matter after the formation of the disk for models \texttt{AD09x1} and \texttt{AD20x1}.
+For models \texttt{AD09x1} and \texttt{AD20x1}, the rate of mass supply to the disk after the vertical expansion of the disk, $\dot{M}_\mathrm{fall}-\dot{M}_\mathrm{BH}$, is small ($\lesssim 0.1M_\odot$/s; see the top panel of Fig.~\ref{fig:disk}).
+As a result, the disk temperature cannot be high enough for the efficient cooling by neutrino emission.
+Thus, the viscous heating dominates over the neutrino cooling in the entire phases after the disk expansion (the middle panel of Fig.~\ref{fig:disk}); a neutrino-dominated accretion disk is not formed in these models.
 The dominance of the viscous heating leads to an early launch of the outflow (several hundreds of milliseconds) after the disk expansion for these models.
-In contrast to models \texttt{T20} and \texttt{AD20x2}, the disk mass and density do not increase significantly for models \texttt{AD09x1} and \texttt{AD20x1} before launching the outflow.
-As a result, the outflow in the equatorial direction is not suppressed by the disk but rather it is enhanced (see panel (e) and (h) of Fig.~\ref{fig:snapshots-other}).
-The final snapshots (panels (f) and (i) of Fig.~\ref{fig:snapshots-other}) also show the deformed profile of shock surfaces and the outflow from the disk toward the equatorial direction.
+The outflow is launched mainly toward the equatorial direction (see panel (c) of Fig.~\ref{fig:snapshotsAD20x1} and (b) of Fig.~\ref{fig:snapshots-other}).
+The final snapshots (see panel (d) of Fig.~\ref{fig:snapshotsAD20x1} and (c) of Fig.~\ref{fig:snapshots-other}) also show the deformed profile of shock surfaces and the outflow from the disk toward the equatorial direction.